The aircraft engine blade market is expected to reach US$ 4.3 billion by 2026, growing at an average annual increase of 3.1% from 2021 to 2026.

 Based on the type, the global aircraft engine blades market can be classified into fan blades, compressor blades and turbine blades.
 The fan blades will have significant participation during the expected period.

 Based on the application, the global aircraft engine blades industry is divided into commercial airplanes, military airplanes, and general aviation.
 Of these, the commercial segment dominates the global business due to the increasing demand for new aircraft from international and local airlines in all the regions of the world.
 The rise in air travel passengers, growth in the tourism rise, increase in disposable income and advances in technology are supporting the development in the commercial segment of this market.
-However, the military sector is predicted to be an essential part of the expected period, owing to the increasing investments and military and defense budget worldwide.
+However, the military sector is predicted to be an essential part of the expected period, owing to the increasing investments and military and defense budgets worldwide.

 Depending on the material, the global aircraft engine blades market is divided into titanium, nickel alloys, composites, aluminum alloys, and others.
 Among these, the titanium blades are expected to show a significant growth rate in the estimated period due to the benefits of the material, including excellent strength and low weight.